Best Worst Movie

 Best Worst Movie is a 2009 American documentary film about the making of the infamous 1990 horror film Troll 2 and its subsequent resurgence as a cult film.
 Directed by Michael Stephenson, the child star of Troll 2, the film was distributed by Magic Stone Productions and New Video Group.
 It was also included in the first 5,000 copies of Scream Factory's Blu-ray double feature of Troll and Troll 2, released on November 17, 2015.

+The film premiered at the South by Southwest festival in March 2009, and was released on DVD in November 2010.
+It debuted to positive critical reception.